FOREX-Dollar rallies against yen on potential for expanded BOJ stimulus

 bank reserves parked with the central bank, Bloomberg reported.

-since April 1.
-For the week, the dollar was set to rise 2.6
+since April 4.
+For the week, the dollar was last on track to

 If the BOJ were to apply its negative rate policy to bank